-If you’re considering a classroom a makeover, you’re in luck because I recently decluttered our classroom in a major “I’M SO OVER THIS!” class redo.
+If you’re considering a classroom a makeover or wondering how to create the perfect space for homeschooling, you’re in luck because I recently decluttered our classroom in a major “I’M SO OVER THIS!” class redo.

-(And it was a lot . . . you’ll see in just a little while when I show you THE MOST EMBARRASSING PHOTO EVER.)
+(And it was a lot!
+You’ll see in just a little while when I show you THE MOST EMBARRASSING PHOTO EVER, but hopefully I’ll show you some homeschool setup ideas to inspire you, too!)

 I know what you’re probably thinking:

-I don’t have the time or patience (or budget!) to take on the whole “how to declutter your home and classroom” trend.
+I don’t have the time or patience or especially the budget to take on the whole how to declutter your home and classroom thing or even energy to think up ideas for classroom makeover.

 (And, again, SUPER embarrassing.)

 (I’ll also give you a homeschool room tour of our new space and include homeschool room ideas images that hopefully spark inspiration!
-So don’t miss it!)
+So don’t miss those below!)

 You can methodically work your way through your space over a few days or a week (or whatever) to make it exactly what you want!